 How To Use Essential Oils For Shingles and PHN

-UPDATED MAY 2019 Because of our readers’ intense interest in finding relief from the debilitating and ongoing pain of shingles, we have expanded our article with more tips for prevention and management of shingles.
-In addition, we have updated the section for how to use essential oils for shingles.
+UPDATED NOVEMBER 2023 Because of our readers’ intense interest in finding relief from the debilitating and ongoing pain of shingles, we have expanded our article with more tips for the prevention and management of shingles.
+In addition, we have updated the section on how to use essential oils for shingles.

 Although it’s unclear what causes the virus to become active again, it’s thought that contributing factors are extreme stress — such as from the death of a loved one, injury, illness — such as cancer, medications or other circumstances that lead to a weakened immune system.